Benchmarks and applications of the nuclear deexcitation event generator NucDeEx: Comparisons with other deexcitation event generators

 \subsection{Energy spectra predicted by generators}

 Particles emitted by the deexcitation process have relatively low energies of several MeV compared to those emitted by direct quasielastic (QE) interactions, which are typically around 100\,MeV.
 For example, the typical excitation energies of $s_{1/2}$-hole states of $^{11}\text{B}^*$ and $^{15}\text{N}^*$ are approximately 20--40\,MeV.
 In most cases, sequential decay occurs rather than the emission of a single high-energy particle.
-Therefore, most of the excitation energy is consumed by the separation energy, which typically about 10\,MeV, leaving the emitted particles with several MeV.
-Fig.~\ref{fig:Espe_neutron} shows neutron energy spectra predicted by deexcitation event generators.
-Energy spectra for other particles are shown in Figs.~\ref{fig:Espe_11B}--\ref{fig:Espe_15O}.
-Although it depends on the particles species and generators, it is observed that 40--50\% of the decay particles have low energies below the detection threshold in the experiment at RCNP with a proton beam~\cite{YOSOI2003255,Yosoi2004,YosM:2003}.
-This highlights a limitation of normal kinematics experiments using a proton beam.
-On the other hand, inverse kinematics experiments using an ion beam, such as GSI~\cite{PANIN2016204} and SAMURAI~\cite{Shimizu_2011}, can measure decay particles without detection thresholds because the center-of-mass frame is boosted.
+Therefore, most of the excitation energy is consumed by the separation energy, which is typically about 10\,MeV, leaving the emitted particles with several MeV.
+Figure~\ref{fig:Espe_neutron} shows neutron energy spectra predicted by deexcitation event generators.
+Energy spectra for other particles are shown in the Appendix.
+Although it depends on the particles species and generators, it is observed that 40\%--50\% of the decay particles have low energies below the detection threshold in the experiment with a proton beam at Osaka University’s Research Center for Nuclear Physics (RCNP)~\cite{YOSOI2003255,Yosoi2004,YosM:2003}.
+These experiments, which are referred to as normal kinematics experiments, therefore have a limitation in detecting low-energy decay particles.
+On the other hand, experiments using an ion beam, referred to as inverse kinematics experiments, such as GSI~\cite{PANIN2016204} and SAMURAI~\cite{Shimizu_2011}, can measure decay particles without detection thresholds because the center-of-mass frame is boosted.
 Thus, inverse kinematics experiments are more effective for measuring the deexcitation process.

 Both the total emission probabilities and energy spectral shapes vary significantly depending on the generators used.
 This indicates that when tuning the model, it is not sufficient to look only at the particles above the threshold measured at normal kinematics experiments.
 And comprehensive measurements of the low-energy components using inverse kinematics with an ion beam are essential for proper model tuning.
 Accurate tuning including energy spectra would require a method that consider excitation energy dependence, such as adjusting level density parameters, rather than simply adjusting suppression parameters for each particle.